herereadthis/redwall/src/jekyll_code/_posts/2014-07-30-greeneyes.md

 ### Content tab widget

-This module creates a box with a list of tabs at the top that will switch out the content below.
+This module creates a box with a list of tabs at the top that will switch out the content below **([view on GitHub](https://github.com/herereadthis/greeneyes/blob/master/src/js/content_tabs.js))**.

 Coming soon ([GitHub issue #3](https://github.com/herereadthis/greeneyes/issues/3))